LPAndersson/SIML/docs/02-bayesian.md

 $$
 \int p(x\mid \theta)p(\theta)d\theta.
 $$
-Many times, and in particular if $\theta$ is high dimensional, we will not be able to calculate this.
+Many times, and in particular if $\theta$ is high dimensional, it is not possible to calculate this integral.

 In this section we will see how we can, instead of calculating it, generate samples from the posterior distribution.
 This is the method that is used in modern Bayesian statistics.
 Here we are only able to scratch the surface.
 Both in terms of theory, since explaining why the method works would require first learning about Markov chains, and in terms of complexity of the methods, since the methods that are used in practice are usually more advanced version of what we present here.

 We assume that we are able to write down the likelihood of our data generating model and the prior on our parameters.
 Therefore we are also able to write down the posterior distribution up to a multiplying constant.

 The method we will discuss is called the *Metropolis-Hastings algorithm* and it is an example of a *Markov chain Monte Carlo* (MCMC) method.
 Markov chain here means that we will obtain a sequence of samples from the posterior distributions and that the distribution of each sample only depends on the previous sample, and not on samples before that.
-Monte Carlo means that is is an algorithm that depends on random sampling.
+Monte Carlo means that is is an algorithm that uses on random sampling.

 The Metropolis-Hastings algorithm is as follows: Suppose we want to sample from the posterior $p(\theta\mid x).$ Suppose also that this is not possible directly, but that we are able to generate samples from some other distribution $q(\theta^\star \mid \theta).$ Then do the following: